Sanders puts Democratic front-runner status on the line in Nevada's caucuses

 Biden is counting on a robust showing next week in South Carolina, where he has enjoyed strong support among the state’s sizable bloc of African-Americans, although Sanders has pulled even with him among black voters in some recent polls.

-Writing by John Whitesides; Editing by Soyoung Kim and Cynthia Osterman
+Writing by John Whitesides and Michael Martina; Additional reporting by Tim Reid; Editing by Soyoung Kim and Alistair Bell